Alfresco/alfresco-js-api/README.md

 For mor information about web scripts read the [Wiki](https://wiki.alfresco.com/wiki/Web_Scripts) and the [Wiki with Web ScriptsExamples](https://wiki.alfresco.com/wiki/Web_Scripts_Examples)

-executeWebScript(httpMethod, scriptPath, scriptArgs, contextRoot, servicePath)
+executeWebScript(httpMethod, scriptPath, scriptArgs, contextRoot, servicePath, postBody)

 >  Anatomy of a Web Script URI  **http(s)://(host):(port)/(contextPath)/(servicePath)/(scriptPath)?(scriptArgs)** A Web Script is simply a service bound to a URI which responds to HTTP methods such as GET, POST, PUT and DELETE.
 While using the same underlying code, there are broadly two kinds of Web Scripts.